-The City maintains two individual governmental funds.
+The City maintains one individual governmental fund.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances.
 The general fund, or main operating fund of the City is considered to be a major fund.

-The basic governmental fund and individual component unit financial statements can be found on pages 12 through 15 of this report.
+The basic governmental fund financial statements can be found on pages 12 through 15 of this report.